Repeat Bankruptcy Filings: How Often Can you file?

 Waiting Periods Apply to Discharge

 First, some clarification is needed.
-You can file successive bankruptcy cases, but you may not receive a discharge if you received a discharge in a previous case and the bankruptcy protections may not apply.
+You can file successive bankruptcy cases, however, you will not receive a discharge if you received a discharge in a previous case that was filed within the time-frames below.
+Further, the bankruptcy protections may not apply for repeat filers.
+An attorney can explain.
 It rarely makes sense to file a bankruptcy knowing you won’t receive a discharge.
 Whether you receive a discharge depends on how many years have lapsed since the previous bankruptcy filing and what type of bankruptcy you filed.

 Previous Chapter 7 Discharge